Quetzaly88/Battleship_P3-python/README.md

     - Create a unique name for the app because Heroke doesn't accept repetitions.
     - After creating the app we need to fix the app settings before deployment.
     - This project doesn't need Config Vars because there are not secret files.
     - Then we need to choose Buildpacks.
 Here I choose Python and Node.js.
     - After this settings are done we go to Deployment.
-Here, I used github and the name of my project P3 called Battleship -p3.
+Here, I used github and the name of my
+      project P3 called Battleship-p3.
 Push connect.
     - I set up automatic deployments and I push the "Deploy branch" that is manual because I wanted to see the logs and the packages installed.
     - The app was succesfully deployed and now I can see the app on the web.
     - To restart the game we need to push "Run program" and It will reset the game.